danmbrown/city-of-whispers/Moves.md

 ### Transit (Environs)
 When you travel to another neighborhood, and it is new to you or you need to get there unnoticed or you need to get there fast, roll +Environs unless you have a connection with that neighborhood.

-If you have a connection to the destination neighborhood, you may pick a Consequence or mark Heat to arrive uneventfully.
+If you have a connection to the destination neighborhood, you may pick a Consequence or mark Heat to get there.

 If you’re entering a place you’re not allowed in, you must Take a Big Risk.